JijoJohny/furtim-aptos/README.md

-# 🚀 Furtim - Private Payment System
+# 🚀 Furtim - Private Payment

 **Furtim** lets you send and receive truly private payments on Aptos — your transactions stay unlinkable and your real wallet address stays hidden.